brockhbittner/LTCjourney/README.md

-# LTCjourney
+# LTCChallengejourney
-Learn to Cloud Journey
+Learn to Cloud Challenge Journey

+This is a test!